Ekaswalia16/SOC-Network-Security-tool-/README.md

-  # SOC Network Security Tool
+  # NetInspect SOC Network Security Tool

-  This is a code bundle for SOC Network Security Tool.
-The original project is available at https://www.figma.com/design/1PNZKf4pIBw99QY4pZbVfu/SOC-Network-Security-Tool.
+  This repository contains the source code for the SOC Network Security Tool, a comprehensive application for monitoring network traffic and identifying security threats

   ## Running the code